 Other people go the other direction and start idealizing their partner as being perfect in a bunch of ways that they’re actually not.
 After all, if your partner isn’t in front of you all day every day, it’s easy to forget all of the little obnoxious parts of their personality that actually bother you.
 It’s easy to overlook their flaws and faults.
 And not only that, but it feels good to imagine that there’s this picture-perfect person for you — “the one” — out there, and it’s these damn logistical circumstances that are the only thing keeping you apart.

 All of these irrational fantasies are unhelpful.4 And when stuck in a long distance scenario, it’s important to distrust many of your own judgments and inclinations to a certain degree.
-Remind yourself that you really don’t know what’s going on and the best thing you can do at any moment is simply talk to your partner about what they’re feeling and about what you’re feeling.
-There’s that old saying, “Distance makes the heart grow fonder.”
-Well, I’d edit that to say, “Distance makes the heart fucking psychotic,” if I could.
+Remind yourself that you really don’t know what’s going on and the best thing you can do at any moment is to simply talk to your partner about what they’re feeling and about what you’re feeling.
+There’s that old saying, “Absence makes the heart grow fonder.”
+Well, I’d edit that to say, “Absence makes the heart fucking psychotic,” if I could.
 Be weary.